 Winterfest in Pigeon Forge is an annual event that brings the beauty of the holiday season to life in the Great Smoky Mountains.

 Starting in early November, visitors can see the Pigeon Forge Parkway fully ornamented in over 5 million Christmas lights.
 This impressive holiday light show includes special displays and moving effects.

 As soon as the sunsets, vacationers can enjoy cruising up and down the parkway to see Pigeon Forge fully decorated for Christmas.
 You can pick up a free map at a Pigeon Forge Welcome Center or at the Pigeon Forge Trolley office.

-For even more holiday fun, you can join the Winterfest Kickoff Celebration in Patriot Park on November 7th at 4 PM!
+For even more holiday fun, you can join the Winterfest Kickoff Celebration in Patriot Park which happens every November!
 This outdoor festival features live music and a lighting ceremony.
 Gatlinburg celebrates its Winter Kickoff with a chili cookoff before firing up its millions of Christmas lights.

 2. See Christmas at Dollywood

 It's been called "America's Best Christmas Event" and you can only see it in Pigeon Forge, TN.

 Dollywood's Smoky Mountain Christmas is an incredible event for experiencing the magic of the holidays.
 Enjoy all the fun of Dollywood complete with beautiful décor, live Christmas shows, and special displays like Santa's Workshop and the Carol of the Trees Light Show.